In today’s Q&A Monday, methods for organizing your ideas that make it so much more convenient to act:

 Getting Things Done

-Then the only habit I have to really have is to check the lists or calendar.
-It’s a lot more freeform then it may sound, basically just write things down.
+Then the only habit I have to have is to check the lists or calendar.
+It’s a lot more freeform than it may sound, basically just write things down.
 I have designed this “Choose Your Own Adventure” style Getting Things Done cheat sheet that I’ve hung up at my desk at work:

 The system shown here helps with my graphic design work as I decide how to accomplish all of my daily priorities.
 At the same time, when thoughts drift to personal tasks and ideas that could be distracting I can quickly make a note on my shopping list.

-I keep a Google Tasks app on my phone to keep lists of various thoughts, quotes, links to articles I’ve found.
+I keep a Google Tasks app on my phone to keep lists of various thoughts, quotes, and links to articles I’ve found.
 It’s a pretty simple system with some basic categories like painting ideas and quotes.
 Within each category, a lot of what is captured is in random order.

 Step 1: Brainstorm using a trigger list

 A trigger list is a short list of keywords that helps with brainstorming even more thoughts.
 It reminds me to write down ideas I may not have written yet: Boss, Painting, Bills, Important Dates, Weekly Events, Projects, and Unfinished tasks.
 The words themselves jog memories.
 I jot downanyl thoughts that come to mind when reading my list.
 Then organize them into the above systems

 Sketching and doodling are fun ways I get ideas to paper.
 I like to get ideas out of my head where they can seem perfect and large onto paper where they’re small and can be thrown away.
 I scribble sketches.
 I like cheap spiral notebooks.
 I have sketchbooks where I move up to a different level of finished artwork and design.
 The cheapness of the notebooks helps me feel less precious and anxious about whatever I’m putting down.